wsaunders1014/band-route-problem/readme.md

 # Candidate Notes:

+Saturday
-Alright, time to get started.
+4:38 - Alright, time to get started.
 Here we go.
 I've forked the project and cloned it.
 I set up a basic file structure and my workflow.
 I use gulp currently, and I'm including the gulpfile for your perusal.
 The time is 9/28/2019 at 4:38 and I'm officially beginning the project.

-Dog is begging me to go outside, so taking a quick pause at 5:11.
+5:11 - Dog is begging me to go outside, so taking a quick pause.
+Time on project: 33 minutes.
-Resuming at 5:51.
+5:51 - Resuming.
+6:07- Pushed algorithm to git.
+6:30 - Taking another break.
+Dog needs to eat.
+Time on Project: 1 hour 12 minutes.

+Sunday
+1:42 AM - Coming back to the project.
+Decided too take another look at the specs because I thought it seemed too easy and I was right.
+Missed the part about the first coords being where to start and that the tour needs to return there.
+Which makes my algorithm incomplete.
+In fact it increases the complexity exponentially.
+I'm going to have to think about this.